-Google social login users have to belong to organization that uses this Google
+Google social login users must belong to an organization that uses this login.

-social login.
-The Google users cannot be used outside organizations (without
+Google users cannot be used outside organizations (i.e., without an assigned

-Before you start setting up the Google social login in Bacularis, you need to
+Before setting up Google social login in Bacularis, prepare the OAuth2

-Refresh tokens are supported both by Google and Bacularis.
-Please note that the refresh tokens
+Refresh tokens are supported by both Google and Bacularis.
+These tokens will

-will only be used if the Userefreshtoken option is set in the Google identity provider
+only be used if the Userefreshtoken option is enabled in the Google

-configuration in Bacularis.
-Otherwise, when the user session expires, automatic refresh will
+identity provider configuration in Bacularis.
+Otherwise, when the user session

-not be possible and the user will have to re-authorize.
+expires, it cannot be refreshed automatically and the user will need to

-It is worth mentioning that Google only issues refresh tokens when a consent screen is
+Note that Google issues refresh tokens only when a consent screen is displayed

 Social login - Google#